-Our extended infrastructure also allows for load balancing during the execution of stream processes.
+OSIRIS-SE also allows for load balancing during the execution of stream processes.
 Therefore, the distribution of metadata on the load of components that are able to host stream operators needs to be published.
 This load information is used to choose the best component during the stream-process activation.
-In case of high load, the overloaded component is able to transfer a running stream operator to a component with less load.
+In case of high load, the overloaded component is able to transfer a running stream operator instance to a component with less load.
+This is called operator-migration.
 When stream operations are affected that accumulate an internal state during their execution, this state has to be managed and transferred to the new host.
-Due to this fact, components make a backup of internal state of running stream-operators at a regular basis.
-Information about the backup location address is metadata, which is also smoothly distributed.
+Therefore, components make a backup of internal state of running stream-operators at a regular coordinated basis controlled by OSIRIS-SE.
+Information about the backup location address is metadata, which is also smoothly distributed via the operator backup repository.

 The previous techniques are also responsible to allow for sophisticated failure handling.
-In case a component hosting a stream operator fails, components hosting preceding parts of the same stream-process will recognize the failure because the transmission of their outgoing streams is no longer acknowledged.
-The infrastructure distinguishes between four failure cases.
-First, the failed component recovers within a certain timeout, then processing is continued in the state before the failure.
+In case a component hosting a stream operator fails, components hosting preceding parts of the same stream process will recognize the failure because the transmission of their outgoing streams is no longer acknowledged.
+The infrastructure distinguishes between four failure cases:

+1. The failed component recovers within a certain timeout (temporary failure).
+Then, processing is continued in the state before the failure.
 This is possible since output queues of preceding components are used to buffer the data streams until they are acknowledged.

-Second, the failed component does not recover within the timeout period.
+- 2. The failed component does not recover within the timeout period (permanent failure).
 In this case, the preceding component is in a similar situation as during the setup phase of the process.
 The component has to find suitable components that are able to perform subsequent stream operators.
+In addition to normal activation, operator migration is needed to initialize the newly generated operator instance with the existing operator backup.
 Due to local metadata, the new component is able to find the backup location and to load the old internal state for the continuation of stream processing.
-If the failed component recovers after the timeout, it has to be informed that its workload moved and that it is no longer in charge.
-Third, the failed component does not recover and there is no other suitable component.
-In this case, the stream-process may have an alternative processing branch (defined in the streaming process), which is now activated by the preceding component.
-Fourth, there is no recovery and no possibility to continue stream processing.
+If the failed component recovers after the timeout, it has to be informed that its workload moved and that it is no longer in charge. - 3.
+The failed component does not recover and there is no other suitable component.
+In this case, the stream process may have an alternative processing branch (defined in the streaming process), which is now activated by the preceding component. - 4.
+There is no recovery and no possibility to continue stream processing.
 If so, a conventional process can be invoked to handle the failure situation (e.g., calling an administrator to fix the problem).

-This extended HDB system is capable of supporting telemonitoring applications by providing integrated process and data stream management in peer-topeer style.
+More on reliability of DSM with OSIRIS-SE can be found in [11].
+OSIRIS-SE is capable of supporting telemonitoring applications by providing reliable integrated process and data stream management in peer-to-peer style.
 Furthermore, it allows to seamlessly cooperate with digital libraries, e.g., by making use of the services that are provided to access information.

-4 Digital Libraries on the Grid
+5 Digital Libraries on the Grid